junegunn/vim-github-dashboard/README.md

 Use `Tab` and `Shift-Tab` to navigate back and forth through the links.

-Press `Enter` key with the cursor on a link to open the link in the default browser.
+Press `Enter` key or double-click on a link to open it in the browser.

 Press `R` to refresh the tab.